webui-dev/webui/README.md

 - Windows SDK 10x.
 You can download it from http://microsoft.com
 - Microsoft Visual Studio 2019.
 - CMake +3.15.0.
 You can download it from https://cmake.org/download
-- Python 3.8 (only if you want PyWebUI).
+- Python 3.8 (only if you want cWebUI).

 ### Using MSVC
 ```sh